karanshahgithub/CS256-AI-Pose2Mesh/README.md

 Posenet training and testing:

-Posenet training took TeamC about __ - __ hours per epoch for __ epochs.
+Posenet training took TeamC about 45 minutes per epoch for 40 epochs.

 Pose2mesh training and testing:

 The pose2mesh represents the meshnet part of the architecture and uses the previously trained posenet.
-Pose2mesh training took TeamC about __ - __ hours per epoch for __ epochs.
+Pose2mesh training took TeamC about 12 - 13 hours per epoch for 15 epochs.

 Optimizer experiment: